Västerås: History

+The name Västerås originates from Västra Aros ('West Aros'), first recorded as Westraarus in the mid-13th century.
+In older sources, the city was often called simply Aros 'river mouth', but Västra was added to distinguish it from Östra Aros—the former name of Uppsala.
+The name reflects its location at the mouth of the Svartån River in Lake Mälaren.

 In the ensuing centuries, a cathedral and a monastery were built; the Gothic cathedral, rebuilt by Birger Jarl on an earlier site, and consecrated in 1271, was restored in the 19th century.
 The first City Arms date from the end of the 13th century.
 A castle commands the town from an eminence; it was captured by King Gustav I and rebuilt by him, and Eric XIV was confined there from 1573 to 1575.
 Gustav also called together the riksdag in Västerås.
 During the riksdag assembly, the decision was made to convert Sweden into a Protestant state and to remove the power of the Catholic Church.

 Rudbeckianska gymnasiet, the oldest gymnasium (secondary school) in Sweden, was built in Västerås by Johannes Rudbeckius in 1623.

 In the 18th and 19th centuries, the growing of cucumber became popular, and Västerås received the nickname Gurkstaden (the Cucumber City), which it still retains today.

 Today

 Västerås is predominantly known as an industrial city, but also a retailing and logistics city.
-The city wants to distinguish itself as Västerås – Mälarstaden, meaning "Västerås—the city by Lake Mälaren", in order to attract tourists and new inhabitants, as well as students to the local university college, Mälardalen University (approximately 16,000 enrolled students in Västerås and in the nearby Eskilstuna).
+The city wants to distinguish itself as Västerås – Mälarstaden, meaning "Västerås—the city by Lake Mälaren", in order to attract tourists and new inhabitants, as well as students to the local University, Mälardalen University (approximately 16,000 enrolled students in Västerås and in the nearby Eskilstuna).
 To this effect, the city has started using a designed logo as branding in some official contexts, partially replacing the coat of arms, as well as rebuilding several old harbor areas to make them more attractive to live in.
 Västerås has the largest lakeside commercial and recreational port in Scandinavia on Lake Mälaren.
 The lake has many islands, and there are tourist boats that go out to them daily in the summer.

 The city also has a skyscraper colloquially nicknamed "Skrapan" (The Scraper) which has Sweden's highest-located cocktail bar, called Sky Bar, on the 24th floor of the building.
 Until 2017, Västerås hosted Power Big Meet, an annual event for owners and enthusiasts of classic American cars.
 The event moved to Lidköping in 2017, with arrangers citing having outgrown the available facilities in Västerås.
-Long-time Power Big meet collaborator Klas Brink instead arranged the competing Västerås Summer Meet at the same location as Power Big Meet had been arranged for years.
+Long-time Power Big Meet collaborator Klas Brink instead arranged the competing Västerås Summer Meet at the same location as Power Big Meet had been arranged for years.